UCaromel/PHAREMHD/README.md

 # By priority order in short term
 - Implement diagnostics and testing (the rough debugging is done).
 - Implement post-processing
-- Computation of new dt on each global loop for CFL condition ?
+- Make the code more modular

 # And then
-- Extend the model (3D, Energy Equation instead of hard coded P, Non-Ideal MHD, more sofisticated Riemann solvers).
+- Extend the model (3D, Energy Equation instead of hard coded P, Non-Ideal MHD, more sofisticated Riemann solvers, more sophisticated CT).
 - Clean up the code.
 - Integrate in PHARE.
 - Add coupling (Fluid-Fluid, Fluid-Hybrid)